liquity/bold/README.md

 When using market oracles which are Chainlink push-based or equivalent, the redemption floor fee `x` should be equal or greater than the oracle price update deviation threshold `y`.
 This is to ensure that a market price movement in range `(x, y)` does not lead to adverse redemptions: in this range, a price movement makes redemption profitable when the stablecoin is trading at $1, but does not trigger an oracle update and redeemers can extract value from the system.
 Thus, the floor fee `x` should be equal to or greater than oracle threshold `y` to eliminate redemption profits in this range.

 Liquity v2 actually mitigates this a different way for the LST branches, taking the “worst” price from two sources.
 For the WETH branch, it sets `x = y`.
 Systems using purely push-based market oracles to price collateral should set a sufficiently high redemption fee floor.

+## Closing the last Trove in the system

+As [explained here](https://github.com/liquity/bold?tab=readme-ov-file#closing-the-last-trove-in-the-system), the last Trove in a branch can not be closed unless that branch has been shut down.

 ## Security and audits